Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Quotients of mapping class groups

 \begin{rem} Under the assumption that ``enough'' hyperbolic groups are residually finite, \cite{BHMS} constructs hyperbolic quotients of mapping class groups.
-One could in principle try to exploit these quotients, or variations, and a similar strategy as in the proof above to solve other cases of Question \ref{quest:quot_by_pA}, or to solve it completely, but conditionally on the residual finiteness of the relevant hyperbolic groups.
-The main difficulty is ensuring that kernels to these hyperbolic quotients lift isomorphically to the corresponding central extension, as in Proposition \ref{prop:composite_proj}. \end{rem}
+One could in principle try to exploit these quotients, or variations, and a similar strategy as in the proof above to solve some cases of Question \ref{quest:mcg/dt_interior}, possibly conditionally on the residual finiteness of the relevant hyperbolic groups.
+The main difficulty is ensuring that kernels to these hyperbolic quotients, which morally arise as a union of kernels by rotating families, lift isomorphically to the corresponding central extension. \end{rem}